Skip to content

 This road trip route ends at Key West, Florida.

 The bridge takes visitors over parts of the Florida Bay, the Atlantic Ocean, and the Gulf of Mexico.
-Along the Seven Mile Bridge, there are many places to stop and explore the Florida Keys.
+Along the Seven Mile Bridge, many places exist to stop and explore the Florida Keys.
 Cities, fishing spots, and even areas to swim with dolphins can be found on the keys.

-There are many trails and attractions for those who opt to walk through the keys along the Overseas Highway.
+There are many trails and attractions for those who walk through the Keys along the Overseas Highway.
 The Florida Keys Overseas Heritage Trail features picnic areas, multiple water access points, and stunning views of the waters and islands.

-The Overseas Highway also features attractions for those who drive to the keys.
-Restaurants, oceanfront vistas, beaches, and docs are all accessible from the route.
-In addition, wildlife such as deer, alligators, and crocodiles are often seen on the keys during this road trip in the USA.
+The Overseas Highway also features attractions for those who drive to the Keys.
+Restaurants, oceanfront vistas, beaches, and docs are accessible from the route.
+In addition, wildlife such as deer, alligators, and crocodiles are often seen on the Keys during this road trip in the USA.

 If you’re looking for a tropical escape or want to experience driving over the water, taking the Overseas Highway to the Florida Keys is one of the most fun and adventurous road trips in the USA.